lullek/Projects/README.md

 ## Projects
 Lucas Kerslow

 Some of the code lacks comments.
-This is not how I would do in a professional project.
+I would be commenting the code a lot more in a professional project.

 ### Factorial experiment